Skip to Main Content

 4. Completion of a preparatory math course at another institution

-Students who have not fulfilled this requirement within their first 30 hours will not be allowed to enroll in courses at IWU unless they are also enrolled in MAT-101.
+Students who have not fulfilled this requirement within their first 30 hours will not be allowed to enroll in courses at IWU unless they are enrolled in MAT-102 and a general education math course.

 In addition, the Academic Affairs Office oversees many experiences which may also be approved to fulfill this requirement, including a student portfolio option for students whose upbringing or a previous course or experience may satisfy this requirement.